vaishna77/NNCA/Readme.md

 This library was created by Vaishnavi Gujjula, during the course of her Ph.D.

-This library does matrix vector product for FMM-matrices, a sub-class of H2 matrices with well-separated admissibility condition.
+This library constructs a H2 matrix representation of a given matrix and performs H2 matrix vector product.

-The low-rank approximations of matrix sub-blocks is constructed using a new Nested Cross Approximation[[1](https://arxiv.org/abs/2203.14832)].
+The H2 matrix representation of a given matrix is constructed using a new Nested Cross Approximation (NNCA)[[1](https://arxiv.org/abs/2203.14832)].

 The particles are distributed at the leaf nodes and are distributed uniformly in square [-L,L]^2.